Posted by Link4 Team on 10/05/2018

 It’s becoming widely known that Australian businesses are one of the worst offenders in late invoice payments, 26.4 days late and it’s no wonder small businesses are experiencing major cash flow problems.

-The Australian Small Business and Family Enterprise Ombudsman, Kate Carnell mentioned in her report that 57 percent of businesses use credit cards due to late payments to their business.
+The Australian Small Business and Family Enterprise Ombudsman, Kate Carnell mentioned in her report that 57% of businesses use credit cards due to late payments to their business.
 This highlights the growing trend of cash flow problems among small businesses.
-An estimated 90 percent of small businesses are failing due to cash flow problems, the late payment of invoices have a damaging trickle down effect.
+An estimated 90% of small businesses are failing due to cash flow problems, and the late payment of invoices has a damaging trickle-down effect.
 Carnell stated that late invoice payments are the “silent killers” of small businesses.

 Small businesses are being treated like cheap lines of credit for larger businesses as almost half of all small businesses are owed more than $20,000 from late invoice payments.
 It becomes a daunting process to chase up late invoice payments because it takes time out of managing daily business activities for small business owners.

-The ombudsman’s report found that while business owners are more focused on operating and growing the business, only 87.5 percent of small business owners are spending less than 5 hours a week chasing up invoices.
-With e-Invoicing it is possible to automate the accounts payable and receivable process for small business owners through e-Invoicing software.
-The software provides cloud based accounting solutions that can collate invoices automatically so that you can follow and keep track of outstanding invoices.
+The ombudsman’s report found that while business owners are more focused on operating and growing the business, only 87.5% of small business owners are spending less than 5 hours a week chasing up invoices.
+With eInvoicing it is possible to automate the Accounts payable and receivable process for small business owners through eInvoicing software.
+The software provides Cloud-based Accounting solutions that can collate invoices automatically so that you can follow and keep track of outstanding invoices.

-Small business owners not only deal with the stress of the cash flow problems as a result of late invoice payments but must balance business relationships.
-A pain point for bookkeepers and small business owners alike are chasing up late invoices because they know it can be an annoyance or exhibit a lack of goodwill.
-The fear that it can negatively impact the business relationship and jeopardise future work prospects, this puts those affected to deal with high stress as they try to find the best compromise.
+Small business owners not only deal with the stress of cash flow problems as a result of late invoice payments but must balance business relationships.
+A pain point for bookkeepers and small business owners alike is chasing up late invoices because they know it can be an annoyance or exhibit a lack of goodwill.
+The fear that it can negatively impact the business relationship and jeopardise future work prospects puts those affected to deal with high stress as they try to find the best compromise.

-e-Invoicing helps get you paid faster so that you can improve your business’ cash flow.
-With Link4’s freemium plan you can start sending 50 e-Invoices a month instantly: Sign Up For Free
+eInvoicing helps get you paid faster so that you can improve your business’s cash flow.
+With Link4’s freemium plan you can start sending 50 eInvoices a month instantly: Sign Up For Free